Connected Field Service - Overview

 - Address issues faster by remotely monitoring devices and keeping customers in the loop

-- Device telemetry and service maintenance data helps to make intelligent decisions around dispatching technicians with the right expertise, availability, and proximity to the job
+- Device data and service maintenance data help to make intelligent decisions around dispatching technicians with the right expertise, availability, and proximity to the job

 There are three ways you can use to connect IoT-enabled devices into the Field Service solution: